 Modifications to Rules

 Force outs.
 For the 2021 season, to minimize physical contact, all plays on the bases will be force outs (i.e. no tags).
+Force outs, for plays where tags would otherwise apply, will be based on the reasonably expected intention of the base runner and a honour system.
+For example, if a base runner is more than half way and running towards a base where the ball was thrown and caught, they are out and cannot go back.
+In the event of a contested “run-down”, the base runner is out if the ball is thrown to both bases.
+This rule will be subject to review and feedback during the 2021 season upon request of any Captain and, in any event, will be revisited no later than the 2022 Captains’ Meeting.

 Base coaches are permitted but must stay 2 m away from the base / other players.
 If base coaches are not employed, the pitcher shall make the call.
+Face masks are highly recommended for base coaches.

 Other Game Day Modifications